eschizoid/container-orchestration/README.md

 That's it, use the following URLs:

 * http://$DOCKER_IP:5050/ for Mesos master UI
-* http://$DOCKER_IP:5051/ for the first Mesos slave UI
 * http://$DOCKER_IP:8080/ for Marathon UI

 Deploy the supporting infrastructure using the scripts.